Close Menu

 Recent CIRCLE research has highlighted how youth civic and political engagement is strong and growing—especially among young women.

 It’s true that younger people have historically voted at lower rates than older Americans.
 That's true not just for Millennials and Gen Z'ers, it was also true of Boomers and Gen X'ers when they were the youngest voters.
-Youth voting in presidential elections has had ups and downs, but the overall trend has been relatively flat.
-And, when it comes to voting in midterm elections, 2018 saw an extraordinary level of youth participation: the highest turnout rate of young voters we've ever seen in a midterm.

 Myth: Young People Just Choose Not to Vote